Zia-Ur-Rehman1/AI-based-Snails-Game/Readme.txt

+# 2D-Board Snails Game w/ Ali Raza Khan (ALIRAZA47)

 First of All X and Y Axis Start from lower left corner